iansinnott/iansinnott.github.io/content/_posts/2017-08-20-migrating-a-blog-to-gatsby-part-2-of-gatsby-migration.md

 ## Preparing your existing blog for migration

-**NOTE:** If you don't already have a blog and want to create one from scratch there's a [tutorial for exactly that on Gatsby's website](https://www.gatsbyjs.org/blog/2017-07-19-creating-a-blog-with-gatsby/).
+**NOTE:** If you don't already have a blog or want to create one from scratch there's a [tutorial for exactly that on Gatsby's website](https://www.gatsbyjs.org/blog/2017-07-19-creating-a-blog-with-gatsby/).

 Let's move some files around.
 Gatsby gives you a good amount of flexibility when it comes to file structure, but for consistency with the docs I'm going to use their suggested file structure for migrating my blog.
 How you handle this step will depend on what you're migrating from.
 I am migrating form Hexo, which is very similar to Jekyll in how it structures files.